 Dogs who snuggle are usually very affectionate and care quite a bit about their sleeping partners of choice.
 If you see a dog in this position, you’re definitely seeing an animal who has a lot of love to give.

 Now that you know what it means when your dog sleeps in a specific position, you can start to look at what your dog does when he or she goes to sleep.
 These behaviors can tell you a lot not only about the quality of sleep that your dog is getting but also about your dog’s mood before he or she lays down to get some rest.

 The Circling Digger

 You’ve almost certainly seen this behavior before, especially if you pay attention to your dog’s habits at night time.
-This behavior involves a dog circling around and even digging at his or her bed before going to sleep, which may look odd but that once may have had some fantastic benefits.
+This behavior involves a dog circling around and even digging at his or her bed before going to sleep.
+This may look odd, but there’s a reason why dogs scratch their beds – it likely had some fantastic benefits in generations past.

 This is one of those dog behaviors that come from their ancestors.
 The ancestors of dogs probably spent time flattening out ground cover in order to make comfortable sleeping spaces, sometimes digging holes to get out of the elements before they went to sleep.

 While this is generally not a behavior about which you need to worry, you should pay attention to your dog if he or she seems to have trouble laying down.
 This could be a sign that your dog is in pain or that he or she has a health issue that needs to be discussed with a vet.

 Some dogs just seem to nod off during the day.
 It’s not a bad, thing, of course, but it may be a sign that your dog is tired or even a little bored.
 It’s always a good idea to watch this one, though, as you might learn something important.